-OAT RC##HR_DFRSTPer (hours)
+OAT (DegC) RC##HR_DFRSTPer (hours)

--30°C of less 4 hours
+-30 of less 4 hours

--10°C or more 12 hours
+-10 or more 12 hours

-- .2 Set RC##HR_DFRST to "Yes" for a duration of RC##HR_DFRSTdur minutes every RC##HR_DFRSTper hours from start of occupied mode. - .3 Do not defrost when outside air temperature is above freezing or system is in unoccupied mode.
+- .2 Set RC##HR_DFRST to "Yes" for a duration of RC##HR_DFRSTdur minutes every RC##HR_DFRSTper hours from start of occupied mode. - .3 Do not defrost when outside air temperature is above freezing or system is in unoccupied mode. - .3 Generally, heat reclaim would be used during occupied mode when outside air is being introduced into the classroom.
+However, it is to be disabled whenever this function would decrease overall energy efficiency or comfort.
+For example, if its warm outside but room temperature is warmer still, then running the reclaim will just warm the incoming air and reduce its ability to cool the space.